Make Him Feel Welcome with Chic Points

 A lot of girls happen to be slim and I think the backlash against size zero is causing more harm than good.
 Naturally slim girls are being persecuted.

-By the way, I say all this as a plus-size girl.posted almost 3 years ago
+By the way, I say all this as a plus-size girl.posted about 3 years ago

 I was actually in Israel when they passed that law.
 It was a very thrilling moment.
-I definitely promote living a healthy lifestyle.posted almost 3 years ago
+I definitely promote living a healthy lifestyle.posted about 3 years ago